HarperFast/grafana-datasource/src/README.md

 ## Overview / Introduction

-This plugin allows using a Harper 4.6+ cluster as a Grafana data source.
+This plugin allows using a Harper 4.6+ (Harper 4.6.19+ is highly recommended) cluster as a Grafana data source.

 It currently provides the following query form(s):